BrettBlox/GB-Bowlworks/src/cms/faq/faq.md

 ## Q: What types of finish do I use?

 A: I make two types of vessels, a decorative style and a food-safe style (salad bowls, pasta, etc.) Each type is finished differently.
 For the decorative vessels, I use a shellac-based high build friction polish which produces a beautiful, smooth sheen that compliments the natural beauty of the wood.
+Personally, I'm not a fan of shiny, glossy finishes on bowls and vessels that give the piece a plastic look.
 For food-safe vessels, after starting out using Walnut oil, I switched to simple mineral oil, which is readily available at any pharmacy and can be reapplied for the life of the bowl.
 Customers with nut allergies have no worries now!

 ## Q: What are the use and care suggestions for decorative and food-safe vessels?